FergM/fattails/blog/2023-10-14 Intuition for Shannon Entropy.md

 * You start applying constraints to the values of p you want to accept
 * This restricts p and then from here you can look and see what available solution has the max entropy
 * And within the available solutions you want to continue this logic of *"penalising discrimination"*

-Roughwork comment
-* I'm going to be hand wavy here for now

 Conclusion
 * Basically if your *summand function* is concave, then the average of two different points on the function is *"lower"* than the value of the function if you *"move"* the p_heads and p_tails values to equal oneanother